AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/manage-projects-in-agile-view.md

 </MadCap:conditionalText>
 -->

-&nbsp;without the administrative challenges&nbsp;that typically accompany agile practices (such as managing a team backlog, creating iterations, and so forth).
+&nbsp;without the administrative challenges&nbsp;that typically accompany agile practices (such as managing a team backlog or creating iterations).

-If you want to work in a more pure agile environment that uses&nbsp;a team backlog and allows you to create iterations from tasks on the backlog, follow the instructions in [Work in an agile environment](../../../agile/work-in-an-agile-environment/work-in-an-agile-environment.md).
+If you want to work in an agile environment that uses&nbsp;a team backlog and allows you to create iterations from tasks on the backlog, follow the instructions in [Work in an agile environment](../../../agile/work-in-an-agile-environment/work-in-an-agile-environment.md).

 ## Access requirements